Is Print Dead?

-Like a college bound student, your donors have a lot of choices.
-Students begin their college search with dozens of schools and narrow it down to just a few.
+Like a college-bound student, your donors have a lot of choices.
 In their lifetimes, donors write checks to dozens of charities, but leave bequests to just a few.

 Like the decision of where to apply and where to attend college, a bequest is a contemplated decision, made over time.
 Interest in the process ebbs and flows.
 Interest in a particular college ebbs and flows.
 Life happens.
 Circumstances change.

-So before you scrap your direct mail program in favor of the latest, cost-saving, digital marketing innovation, consider what the leading planned giving programs are doing.
+So before you scrap your direct mail program in favor of the latest, cost-saving, digital marketing innovation, consider what works best for any marketing message.

-1. Devise a strategy that generates the leads you need to meets your goals – you need donors who want to talk to you about making a planned gift.
+1. Devise a strategy that generates the leads (prospects) – you need donors who want to talk to you about making a planned gift.

-2. Allocate a budget commensurate with the results you’re trying to achieve – you’re soliciting bequests, not $50 gifts to the annual fund.
+2. Allocate a budget in line with the results you’re trying to achieve – you’re soliciting bequests, not $50 gifts to the annual fund.

-3. Commit to a plan to communicate relevantly, with appropriate frequency, and do it consistently – planned gifts are made on your donors’ timelines, not yours.
+3. Commit to a proven plan to communicate consistent, relevant messages, with appropriate frequency.
+Planned gifts are made on your donors’ timelines, not yours.